Liliane Bettencourt: Madoff victim

 Bettencourt was reported to be one of the most high-profile victims of Bernard Madoff's Ponzi scheme, losing €22 million.
 She was the first investor in a fund managed by Access International Advisors, which was co-founded by René-Thierry Magon de la Villehuchet.
-De la Villehuchet killed himself on 22 December 2008, after it became known that his funds had invested a substantial amount of their capital with Madoff.
+De la Villehuchet died by suicide on 22 December 2008, after it became known that his funds had invested a substantial amount of their capital with Madoff.

 Political scandal

 In June 2010, during the Bettencourt affair, Bettencourt became embroiled in a high-level French political scandal after other details of the tape recordings made by her butler became public.
 The tapes allegedly picked up conversations between Bettencourt and her financial adviser, Patrice de Maistre, which indicate that Bettencourt may have avoided paying taxes by keeping a substantial amount of cash in undeclared Swiss bank accounts.
 The tapes also allegedly captured a conversation between Bettencourt and French budget minister Éric Woerth, who was soliciting a job for his wife managing Bettencourt's wealth, while running a high-profile campaign to catch wealthy tax evaders as the budget minister.
 Moreover, Bettencourt received a €30 million tax rebate while Woerth was budget minister.

 In July 2010, the scandal widened after Bettencourt's former accountant, Claire Thibout, alleged in an interview with the French investigative website Mediapart, that conservative French politicians were frequently given envelopes stuffed with cash at Bettencourt's mansion in Neuilly-sur-Seine.
 She alleged that Woerth, while acting as treasurer for the Union for a Popular Movement (UMP), was given an envelope containing €150,000 in cash in March 2007 towards the presidential campaign of Nicolas Sarkozy.
 She also made, then retracted, a claim that Sarkozy was a frequent visitor to the Bettencourt's home while he was mayor of Neuilly-sur-Seine from 1983 to 2002 and received envelopes containing cash.
-A few days later, she declared she had been pressured by French police to retract her testimony about Nicolas Sarkozy's illegal cash.
-Mr Sarkozy and Mr Woerth both deny wrongdoing.
+A few days later, she declared she had been pressured by French police to retract her testimony about Sarkozy's illegal cash.
+Sarkozy and Woerth both denied wrongdoing.
 Following these allegations, French police raided the home and office of de Maistre, who heads Clymène, the company owned by Bettencourt to manage her wealth.
 French law limits political donations to €7,500 for political parties and €4,600 for individuals.
 Contributions above €150 must be paid by cheque with the donor clearly identified.

-Forbes' rankings
+Forbes rankings

 Forbes ranked Bettencourt in its list of the world's wealthiest persons with an estimated fortune of US$38.8 billion (as of 28 June 2016).
 As of 2016, she was the top female billionaire in the world, and was also the richest person in France.

 In 2005, Forbes judged her to be the 39th most powerful woman in the world.